 Abstract

 Mulberry (Morus spp.) fruits host diverse microbial communities including bacteria, fungi, yeasts, and lactic acid bacteria (LAB), which significantly influence fruit health, postharvest quality, and fermentation potential.
 These microbes, originating from the fruit surface and endosphere, play crucial roles in nutrient transformation, flavor development, and bio-preservation.
 LAB strains such as Lactobacillus plantarum and L. rhamnosus isolated from mulberry have demonstrated strong probiotic properties and are increasingly used in the fermentation of mulberry juice to develop non-dairy functional beverages.
 Additionally, yeasts like Saccharomyces cerevisiae and Pichia spp. contribute to ethanol production and aroma enhancement in traditional and modern mulberry-based fermentations.
 Metagenomic studies have revealed a broader diversity of unculturable microbial taxa, underscoring the complexity of the mulberry microbiome.
 Factors such as cultivar, ripening stage, and storage conditions influence microbial diversity and dynamics.
-Some microbial strains offer biocontrol potential against spoilage organisms, enhancing the shelf life and safety of fresh and processed mulberry products.
+Some microbial strains offer biocontrol potential against spoilage organisms, enhancing the shelf life and food safety of fresh and processed mulberry products.
 This review highlights the ecological roles and functional significance of mulberry-associated microbes, emphasizing their value in food biotechnology.
 Future research should focus on strain-level functional genomics and microbial interactions to unlock novel applications in probiotic food design and sustainable fermentation technologies.

 Introduction

 Fruits naturally harbor a diverse range of microorganisms acquired from soil, water, air, and human handling during harvesting and post-harvest processing (Lund, 1993; Beuchat, 1998).
-These microorganisms include bacteria, yeasts, fungi, and lactic acid bacteria (LAB), some of which are implicated in spoilage and pathogenesis, while others play beneficial roles in food fermentation, preservation, and health promotion.
+These microorganisms include bacteria, yeasts, fungi, and lactic acid bacteria (LAB), some of which are implicated in spoilage andcausing infection, while others play beneficial roles in food fermentation, preservation, and health promotion.
 The microbial consortia associated with fruits are shaped by multiple factors including fruit morphology, cultivar, environmental conditions, maturity stage, and postharvest handling practices.

 Mulberry (Morus spp.), a nutrient-rich berry known for its high anthocyanin and polyphenol content, is increasingly being studied not only for its health-promoting phytochemicals but also as a potential source of beneficial microorganisms.
 Recent studies suggest that mulberry fruits harbor diverse epiphytic and endophytic microbes with functional traits relevant to food biotechnology.
 LAB strains isolated from mulberry have demonstrated probiotic properties, including acid and bile tolerance, antimicrobial activity, and antioxidant potential.
 Additionally, yeasts and other fermentative microbes from mulberry surfaces contribute to traditional fermented products such as mulberry wine and probiotic beverages.